notuntoward/ref/obsidian/Obsidian Share Vault/Evernote to Obsidian and Zotero.md

 		- has links to its attachments
 	- an .md file
 		- with the best markdown rendering of that note possible
-		- has all evernote meta info in the properties
+		- has all Evernote meta info in the properties
 		- a link to the corresponding .html file
 		- links to any attachments in the evernote file
 	- the html and m

-- evernote tags become evernote tags
+- Evernote tags become Evernote tags
 - filenames have
 - Exports
 # Obsidian Importer Plugin